Maximusholdaway11/CP2-Projects/coin_change_problem/Readme.md

 + InquirerPy - Used for the custom user inputs that you will see. note: You need a python version of at least 3.7 or above to use this.
 `pip3 install InquirerPy`
-+ Pandas - Used for calculating the min, max, mean, and median of all the characters stats. note: This only officially supports python 3.9, 3.10, 3.11, and 3.12.
-`pip install pandas`
-+ Matplotlib - Used for creating all the graphs for the stats and/or min, max, mean, and median values.
-`pip install matplotlib`
-+ Faker - Used for generating the random character name as well as the character backstories and addresses. note: You need a python version of at least 3.8 or above to use the latest version of this.
-`pip install Faker`

 ## Current Features
 ---